iscraper-project/iScraper-LinkedIn-Public-Data-API-Python-Wrapper/README.md

 ```

 ## Authentication
 You need your API key to consume our APIs.
 Create the client first by providing your API key.
-Don't have an API key yet? [https://app.iscraper.io](Get it here.)
+Don't have an API key yet?
+[Get it here](https://app.iscraper.io)
 ```python
 from iscraper.client import Client client = Client('your-api-key')